 Past NASA administrators were confirmed by unanimous consent or voice vote.
 Never before have partisan battles been used against the leadership at NASA.

 The Senate Commerce, Science and Transportation Committee approved Bridenstine's nomination on January 18, and the full Senate must now vote to confirm him.

 Call members of the committee in support of the nomination, because they should help gain votes for the nomination -- 202-224-3121

 A leaderless NASA will give China and other nations more of a head start, and harm our economy and our space leadership and global competitiveness.
 President Trump has outlined great plans to restore our space program to return to the Moon, and with lessons learned, go to Mars.

-Oh, hopefully NASA will not detour to the "Deep Space Gateway" that would delay going beck to the Moon until the 2030s and thus move Mars to sometime in the 2040s.
+Hopefully NASA will not detour from landing on the Moon to building the "Deep Space Gateway" that would delay going back to the Moon until the 2030s and thus move Mars to sometime in the 2040s or beyond.
 Without a permanent Administrator, the task will be much more difficult and result in delays.

 Here's how you can help:

 Call Senator Mitch McConnell's Majority Leader office -- 202-224-3135

 Ask that he secure the necessary votes, get the Senators who placed "holds" on the nomination to remove them.
 Then file 'cloture' to hold a vote and schedule the floor vote on the nomination.